jetbundle/jetbundle.github.io/_pages/doctrine.md

 ---
 layout: page
 title: Doctrine
-description: The philosophical bedrock of the jetspace
 permalink: /doctrine/
 ---

 # The Doctrine

-The philosophical foundation of the jetspace.
+The philosophical bedrock of the jetspace.

 ---